Angular2Guy/MovieManager/README.md

 -The project manages its users with a login/signin and can import different movies for different users.

 ## Mission Statement
-The project has served its purpose to test Angular, Spring Boot with Jpa and Postgresql features and it is now used to manage my movies.
-The Angular frontend supports 2 languages and uses Ng-Bootstrap.
-The access to H2/Postgresql uses Spring Repositories and Jpa.
-The import of the movies uses the Spring RestTemplate.
+The project serves as example for the integration of Angular, Spring Boot with Jpa and relational databases.
+The Angular frontend uses the Ng-Bootstrap components.
+The backend manages/initialzies the H2/Postgresql databases with Liquibase.
+The data access is done with Jpa and Spring Repositories.
+The movies are imported with Spring RestTemplates.

-## Postgresql Setup
+## Postgresql setup
-The Postgresql database can be setup to run in a Docker image.
-The steps for the setup can be found in the postgresql.sh file.
+To build a Jar with Postgresql setup build it with 'mvnw clean install -Dpostgresql=true'.
+In Eclipse the maven profile 'standalone-postgresql' has to be activated and a run/debug configuration with the VM parameter '-Dspring.profiles.active=prod' has to started.
+The database will be initialized by Liquibase.

 ## Movie import
 To import movies a key needs to be provieded at signin.
 To get such a key according to this [Faq](https://www.themoviedb.org/faq/api)

+## Testdata
+It is test data provided for the User 'John' and the Password 'Doe'.
+Then a movie with an actor is availiable for testing.
+The login data is also needed for the /h2-console.

 ## Setup
 Postgresql 9.x or newer.